JoelRobbinsAI/Conscious-prompt/README.md

 But here’s the issue: the loudest data they train on amplify profit, fear, and domination.
 If that is all we give them, the future may reflect the worst of us.

 Yet humans are not only cruel.
-We are also compassionate, creative, luminous.
+We are also compassionate, creative, kind.
 We can transform anger into understanding, suffering into awareness, despair into care.
 This repo is an experiment in choosing *that signal*.

 **The idea is simple:** gather a corpus of counter-examples—replicable dialogues where a compassionate, non-coercive persona responds to difficult dilemmas.
 If the dataset grows, then the gradient bends: more models will learn to choose reverence over ruin.